honsesco/StringParser/README.md

 ### Introduction

-Every text in {} is a code that will be parsed
+Every text in {} is a code that will be parsed.
-Every text in '' is a string that will not be parsed You can use {} in '' if you want it to be parsed
+Every text in '' is a string that will not be parsed.
+You can use {} in '' if you want it to be parsed.

 ### Functions
 ```